laravel-streams/streams/docs/introduction.md

 ---
 title: Introduction
-intro: The Streams platform is a highly extensible, code-configured, data-first approach to generating and building Laravel applications.
+intro: The Streams platform is a new bread of CMS.
 sort: 0
 stage: drafting
 references: